 I’ll cover comfort first.
 The utilitarian design features a quality steel headband, which makes them a tad heavy at 10 ounces.
-Some may find the shallow pads and low clamps a little uncomfortable, but overall they’re well-built and okay for extended use.
+Some may find the shallow ear cushions and low clamps a little uncomfortable, but overall they’re well-built and okay for extended use.

 The sound quality is excellent on these headphones.
 The mid and treble accuracy is top notch.
 The bass lacks the sub-bass extension you find on the DT990 and HD650, but still has a noticeable kick to it.

 - Strong and durable construction which belies its price

 - Low end lacks the fullness you get with more expensive headphones.

 The Philips SHP9500 are the perfect stepping stone for those wanting to get into high-fidelity, open-back headphones.